PRX/analytics-ingest-lambda/README.md

 # Docker

 This repo is now dockerized!
+You'll need some read-only S3 credentials in your `.env` file for the `bin/getdatacenters.js` script to succeed during build:

 ```
 docker-compose build